-Malvern Hills District Council are currently co-ordinating a collaborative project called "Route to the Hills".
-This will enhance the walk from Great Malvern Station up onto the hills.
+Malvern Hills District Council have co-ordinated a collaborative project called "Route to the Hills".
+That has enhanced the walk from Great Malvern Station up to the hills.
 Already much of this route, including the major car parks in the vicinity, is marked by QR codes which can be read with smart phones.
 A map of the route to the centre of Great Malvern from Great Malvern station can be seen here and the route from Great Malvern to the hills here.
 On the map web pages, you will also find a menu with a selection of places around Great Malvern, including major car parks, from which you can get directions to the hills.

 Walks on the Hills

 There are a myriad of walks on the Malvern Hills.
 For first time visitors who do not want too strenuous a hike, the well marked paths along the spine of the hills are always a good choice.
 The paths usually have the option of circling the peak of each hill, rather than climbing to the summit every time.
 It is easy to park in one of the large Malvern Hills Trust's car parks distributed around the hills area.
 Parking costs £4.50 for the whole day in one of these car parks and the money raised goes towards maintaining the hills.

 For more guidance, there are a number of excellent Malvern Hills Trail Guides describing 6 popular walks on the Malvern Hills.
 These are well worth buying in the Tourist Information Centre on Church Street.
 However, with clear weather, it is relatively easy to find your way if you stick to the primary paths and you can usually see the hill you are heading for anyway.

 Walks on Malvern Commons

 Well marked tracks also cover the various commons in Malvern.
 These are often a less steep walking option and an abundance of wild flowers and butterflies can be seen in the summer, especially on Peachfield Common between Great Malvern and Malvern Wells.
 Each common also has its own car park.